 Notes:

-When i first thought about what tutorials should look like, I wasnt sure if I should compile a list of some of the most commonly used html/css codes along with some js fundamentals or show you how html, css & js work together.
+When I first thought about what tutorials should look like, I wasn't sure if I should compile a list of some of the most commonly used html/css codes along with some js fundamentals or show you how html, css & js work together.

 As a result, this is designed for people like me when I was first starting out.
 I didn't want to be bored; I wanted to jump into interactive front end development and the structure here should hopefully help you progress logically.